 It’s so much fun to clap, clap, clap, the more the bobbin gets wound up.
 My clinical supervisor’s inspiring, care filled words, have stayed with me through the years.
-Her words of wisdom helping me see through dark seasons in children’s lives.
-The words have also been a refreshing reminder for me to always mind the gap and to help others do the same.
+Her words of wisdom helping me see through dark seasons in children’s lives, been a refreshing reminder for me to always mind the gap as well as help others do the same.

-I have reflected frequently on those golden nuggets, one of many she dropped for me, which have helped me on life’s journey.
+I have reflected frequently on those golden nuggets, one of many she dropped randomly dropped which have helped me on life’s journey.
 These particular nuggets have been a great help, especially when engaging with children with various challenges and trying to get to the roots of problems causing distress to families, carers and professionals.

 I had been taking about resilience in children, to which she softly responded, “even an elastic band has its limit”.
 Profound.
 That comment has been a great help for me in supporting children who have been stretched to “snap, snap, snap” changing the joyful tune of the song. thankfully, we have been able to clap again in most cases.
 I reflected that everything has its capacity or limitation, beyond which healthy functioning or beneficial purpose begins to decline or cease.
 Economists describe this principle as the law of diminishing returns.

 Every child is unique and no matter how resilient a child is, there is a limit beyond which stretching becomes detrimental.
 Encouraging a child to aspire for high goals, is therefore best done acknowledging the child’s strengths, weaknesses and capacity.
 A healthy process also requires ensuring the weaknesses don’t impede the strengths and the strengths are not stretched to snapping point.